Semantic Relations and Deep Learning: Data

 \subsection{Distant supervision}

 Distant supervision is a popular method of acquiring additional (large amounts of) training data starting with (a small set of) annotated data from some related tasks.
-For relation extraction in particular, large amounts of automatically annotated data---in the form of sentences with source and relation targets marked---can be obtained using out-of-context \tripleSRT\ relation triples in knowledge repositories.
+For relation extraction in particular, large amounts of automatically annotated data---in the form of sentences with source and relation targets marked---can be obtained using out-of-context \tripleSRT\ relation triples in knowledge repositories .
 The sources and targets in these triples are mapped onto unstructured texts.
 The assumption is that all or most of the newly found sentences will carry the target relation.
 This naturally produces noisy data.
 Dealing with noise---or reducing it during the data generation process---is a thorny problem.
-There are methods of countering it.
-The switch to deep learning has led to new solutions of this problem; they are surveyed in this section.
+There are several traditional methods of countering it.
+The switch to deep learning has led to new solutions of this problem; we survey them in this section.